Fornaxian/pixeldrain_web/res/include/md/about.md

    href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WU49A5NHPAZ9G&source=url">
    Donate with PayPal</a>

+## How does pixeldrain store files?

+Pixeldrain uses a few different techniques to store files cheaply, efficiently and performantly.
+The servers which accept files from users have a hard disk drive cache of typically a few terabytes (4 to 16).
+This is where most of the files are kept.
+When a file is requested from another server it will look up where the file is stored using a lookup table in the shared database.
+It will then try to contact that server to request the file and proxy the data directly to the requesting user.

+Each server keeps track of which files are popular with its own userbase.
+This includes files which it is not storing locally.
+It does this using a popularity score.
+Every time a request to read a file comes in it will add 1 to the score of that file.
+This score will slowly degrade over time.
+Periodically the server will request all files with a high popularity score so it can store them locally to save bandwidth.
+If there is not enough space available to store these popular files it will move some less popular files to the next storage medium to make space available for the more popular files.

+The next storage medium is Sia.
+This is where all the files live which are not requested frequently, but are still occasionally needed.
+Sia is a storage marketplace where anyone can sell their storage space for financial compensation in Siacoins.
+If you have storage space available and would like to provide it to pixeldrain and other services you should read our [Sia hosting guidelines](/hosting).
+There we explain which requirements we are setting for hosts and some handy tips for getting started with hosting.

 ## Do I need to register an account?

 Not if you don't want to.
 You're free to use pixeldrain completely anonymously.